 HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

 However, they do parties BIG.
-My husband is Mexican and has a large family and the parties are just different than the parties I had growing up.
+My husband has a large family and the parties are just different than the parties I had growing up.
 We didn’t have a ton of games or bouncers, the guest list was always just a few close friends and family (20-30 people max) and most of the time we didn’t have a full meal.

 The birthday party was usually held during the time between lunch and dinner, so we just had some appetizers and cake.